Lifetime Mortgage & General Equity Release Advice in Liverpool

 However, it is true that Liverpool home reversions are becoming more popular.
 The schemes are more flexible than they once were, so potential equity release consumers are drawn to the concept of selling their home and yet still being able to live in it.

-When you apply for equity release, the advisor will research a range of products from lenders such as Scottish Widows, Legal & General, Aviva, Liverpool Victoria (LV), Canada Life, more2life, Hodge, Just Retirement, Pure Retirement, One Family and LiveMore Mortgages.
+When you apply for equity release, the advisor will research a range of products from equity release lenders such as Scottish Widows, Legal & General, Aviva, Liverpool Victoria (LV), Canada Life, more2life, Hodge, Just Retirement, Pure Retirement, One Family and LiveMore Mortgages.

 Both the advisory and lending organisations are regulated by the Financial Ombudsman Service and appear in the Financial Services Register.